-After this, I took up a position as a CNRS researcher at the Ecole Normale Superieure (Paris, France), in Helene Morlon‘s lab, where I worked on phenotypic evolution (with a special focus on phenotypic integration), before taking up my current position in the UK.
+After this, I took up a position as a CNRS researcher at the Ecole Normale Superieure (Paris, France), in Helene Morlon‘s lab, where I worked on phenotypic evolution (with a special focus on phenotypic integration).

 My research interests are quite various.
 For personal reasons (my long-standing interest in fish as an hobbyist fishkeeper) I like working with fish but, apart from this, I get fascinated by various topics.

 In general, I tend to be interested in the relationships between phenotype, genotype and environment.